M-o-a-T/moat/README.rst

 This package uses the following CBOR tags.

-The author assumes that the proposed tags 202 and 203 generally useful beyond the confines of this specification and has submitted them to IANA.
+The author presumes that the proposed tags 202 and 203 generally useful beyond the confines of this specification and has submitted them to IANA.